NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-NASA gave a woman astronaut 100 tampons for an expedition that lasted 7 days
+NASA sent a woman astronaut on an expedition that lasted 7 days, they gave her 100 tampons

-NASA gave a woman astronaut 100 tampons for an expedition that lasted 7 days
+NASA sent a woman astronaut on an expedition that lasted 7 days, they gave her 100 tampons

-Image Source: Sally Ride Speaks About The Columbia Tragedy In San Diego.
-SAN DIEGO, CA - FEBRUARY 7.
+Cover Image Source: Sally Ride Speaks About The Columbia Tragedy In San Diego.
 (Photo by Sandy Huffaker/Getty Images)

-If you were on social media in late 2020, you might have caught Christa B. Allen's Instagram Reel humorously singing about the infamous "100 tampons" incident.
-"Remember when NASA sent a woman to space for just six days and equipped her with 100 tampons?" she sings.
-The song, originally written by comedian Marcia Belsky, has gained popularity.
-This humorous song is rooted in a true story.
-When NASA sent the first woman to space, Sally Ride, they really did equip her with 100 tampons for an expedition that lasted seven days, Vox reports.
+If you were scrolling through social media in late 2020, you might have stumbled across Christa B. Allen’s hilarious Instagram Reel where she sang about the infamous "100 tampons" incident.
+"Remember when NASA sent a woman to space for just six days and equipped her with 100 tampons?" she belts out in the song, originally penned by comedian Marcia Belsky.
+The catchy tune gained traction because it’s based on a wild but true story.
+When NASA prepared to send Sally Ride, the first American woman in space, on a weeklong mission, they packed her with—yes—100 tampons, as reported by Vox.

 Furthermore, it highlights the need for equitable gender representation in all fields, particularly STEM.
 This misunderstanding about menstruation by some of the nation's brightest minds underscores the need for inclusivity in decision-making roles.
 This incident starkly highlights the dire state of fact-based biology and sex education in the United States.
 100 tampons?
 Really, NASA?